hmontenegro/biostar-recipes/docs/howto.md

 * Copy and Paste existing recipes ( **Recommended** )

+    You can copy data by following these steps:

+     1. Go to a recipe of choice and right under the run button should be a `Copy Recipe` button.

+     2. Click `Copy Recipe` and save it into your clipboard.

     This is the simplest way of populating your project with recipes.

     You only need `READ ACCESS` to be able to copy a recipe, so public project like `The Biostar Cookbook` are treasure troves.